Safe Stack in Dokku

 FROM microsoft/dotnet:2.1-aspnetcore-runtime-alpine

-# here I am not putting everything in root instead directory app created
+# here I am not putting everything in root, instead a directory app is created

 WORKDIR /app